veikman/dmote-keycap/README.md

-# `dmote-keycap`: Keycap models for mechanical keyboards
+# Keycaps for mechanical keyboards

 `dmote-keycap` produces a three-dimensional geometry for a keycap: Either a featureless maquette for use in easily rendered previews, or a keycap that you